 Access to prescription drugs is a growing trend in Texas and in Region 7.
 Coalitions have advocated that prescription pills be locked away and secured from potential abuse.
-Currently, there is one permanent prescription pill disposal box located in the Robertson County Sheriff's Office.
+Currently, there is one permanent prescription pill disposal box located in the Robertson County Sheriff's Office and one located at the Brazos Sheriff's Office.
 Several prescription pill round-ups have occurred in the region to reduce access.